joinsigma/backend-web-development/Modules/Mod4-Advanced-ExpressJS/Capstone-Project-Solution/README.md

       * Create/Update a Hotel Room.
   * Error handling middleware, where it catches any unhandled errors in the application, and displays a softer message as a response detailing what the error was.
     * This should be a GLOBAL middleware, where it is applied to all the requests.

+## How to run this application?

+In the terminal first run:
+`npm install`

+To run the application:
+`npm start`